okb1creativedesignbureau-spec/OKB-1_Creative_Design_Bureau/aircraft-index.md

 - **PTDI R-2130 Reconstruction** — A what-if 3D rebirth of Indonesia’s cancelled continuation of the N-2130 jetliner, built with super critical winglet, revised nose aerodynamics and revised vertical stabilizer contour data from engineering references.
 - **Dassault Mercure CAD** — A high-fidelity solid model of the rare Dassault Mercure, including modernized skin work and render experiments.
 - **Vickers VC-10** — A high-fidelity solid model of the iconic VC-10, including many sub-variants from both civillians and military variants.
+- **VFW-614** — A complete CAD recreation of West Germany attempt to revolutionized regional jet with CAD breakthrough and minimizing engine FOD mindset through creative engine placement.

 # Dassault Mercure CAD Project